 Learn about the internal blocks that make up the Signal Hound Tracking Generator he Signal Hound Tracking Generator is built around a 32-bit programmable modulus DDS.
 This allows the firmware to set precise 10 Hz steps.
-The DDS generates frequencies from 10 Hz to 28 MHz directly.
-To produce higher frequencies this signal is multiplied by an integer from 5 to 200.
+The DDS generates frequencies from 10 Hz to 16 MHz directly.
+To produce higher frequencies, the DDS output frequency is multiplied by an integer from 5 to 500.

-Below 28 MHz, the output has low harmonic content.
-However, above 28 MHz, harmonics are generated and not filtered.
-Typically, harmonics as high as -10 dBc will be observed for much of the RF spectrum.
+Below 16 MHz, the output has low harmonic content.
+However, above 16 MHz, harmonics are generated and not filtered.
+From 4 GHz to 7.2 GHz, an Fout / 2 subharmonic will also be present, and above 7.2 GHz there will be Fout/3 and 2Fout/3 subharmonics.
+Harmonics and / or subharmonics, sometimes as high as -10 dBc, will be observed for much of the RF spectrum.
 For use as a tracking generator, the presence of harmonics has very little impact on the measurement, since the harmonics will generally be well outside the spectrum analyzer's input bandwidth.